National Parks in the Canary Islands, Spain's natural volcanic paradise

 To have even more fun, this National Park offers the chance to take a camel trek across the southern slopes of a mountain.

 Sport in the heart of the countryside

 If you not only like looking at stunning scenery but are also a sports lover –either to relax or for thrills– then the Canary Islands National Parks are ideal.
 Take suitable footwear, because as well as the guided routes, the four parks are also ideal places for hiking.
 You'll be able to experience total oneness with nature.
 For example, the Caldera de Taburiente is known for its charming footpaths leading to attractive spots within the park itself.

 The volcanic landscape of the archipelago also makes it perfect for mountaineering enthusiasts.
 The Caldera de Taburiente and Teide National Parks have mountains with various levels of difficulty for this sport.
 You'll be accompanied by volcanic chimneys and spectacular views of the Teide.
 Or do you prefer water sports?
 When the heat sets in, Caldera de Taburiente is perfect.
 You can swim in the Taburiente River and play in its waterfalls.
 Other options available in Garajonay include diving centres and boat cruises.
 You'll love the wonderful marine beds of these islands.

 Any time of year is good to visit these four parks, with their amazing colours and landscapes, and wonderful temperatures.
 Don't forget, besides sun and sand, in the Canary Islands you'll find idyllic spots with volcanoes and laurisilva forests as a backdrop.
 Come and discover one of the most unusual and beautiful places in Spain.

-If you liked this article, you can find more information at: -Canary Islands –guaranteed to please -Canary Islands for year-round adventure -Canary Islands: European sunshine capital -Garajonay: a forest with millions of years of history
+If you liked this article, you can find more information at: Canary Islands for year-round adventure Garajonay: a forest with millions of years of history